U.S. Trade Team Leaves China Talks Without Any Big Breakthroughs

 "The fact that the result of the meeting wasn't slapping unilateral measures in place — as had been threatened in advance of the meeting — I think is a good one," Celico told NPR.

 After what China's state-run Xinhua News Agency calls a "thorough exchange of views," both sides agree that "considerable differences still exist."
-While negotiators reached "agreements on some issues," Xinhua said it will take hard work to make progress.

-The report did not name any areas of agreement, other than to say both sides know that a stable U.S.-China trade relationship is vital for both countries, and that more discussion is needed.
+The Xinhua report did say negotiators reached "agreements on some issues" but did not detail what those agreements were.
+It added that both sides know that a stable trade relationship is vital for the U.S. and China, and that more discussion is needed.

 China hosted Mnuchin, Secretary of Commerce Wilbur Ross, U.S. Trade Representative Robert Lighthizer and other officials as the two countries looked to back away from the brink of a trade war — including threats of billions of dollars in new tariffs.

 "The official New China News agency calls the two days of talks frank, efficient and constructive," NPR's Anthony Kuhn reports from Beijing.
-Anthony adds, "The Trump administration has so far threatened China with $150 billion in tariffs, and China has promised to respond in kind."
+"The Trump administration has so far threatened China with $150 billion in tariffs, and China has promised to respond in kind."

 The U.S. contingent hasn't released its own accounting of the trip, in which it met with a Chinese delegation led by Chinese Vice Premier Liu He.